OliWenman/geant4tomosim/README.md

 # geant4tomosim
 Simulation of data for tomography using GEANT4.
-Have only tested on Linux machines.

 # Required
 - Geant4/10.04